Xinhe-Yu/o-travail/README.md

 - **pg-search**: This Ruby gem facilitates powerful search capabilities within the PostgreSQL database.
 It enables the searching of multiple keywords across different columns simultaneously, enhancing the search experience.

 ## Embedding
 - **PostgreSQL Vector Extension**: The project uses PostgreSQL's vector extension to handle text embeddings.
 This integration allows the application to send requests to OpenAI's `text-embedding-small` model.
-For more engineering details, please refer to `db/seed.rb`.
+For more engineering details, please refer to `db/seed.rb` and `app/model/article.rb`.

 ## Find the Vector
 - **Neighbor**: This component is responsible for efficiently finding and managing vectors in the database, optimizing search accuracy and performance.